-Borrowing from history, a serpent hook, or snake hook, to suspend from a chain and gather your favorite charms, or to wear as is ... available in sterling silver.
-Bronze is sold out.
+Borrowing from history, a serpent hook or watch chain hook, to suspend from a chain and gather your favorite charms, to hold onto your rings when you need to take them off (so you won't leave them behind somewhere) or to wear as is.
+Select sterling silver or bronze.

-A nicely detailed serpent with its head curved to create a hook and its tail, with a bead at the end, cleverly curled to form a loop bail through which to suspend a chain.
+The serpent hook is nicely detailed, with its head curved to create a hook and its long tail, with a bead at the end, cleverly curled to form a loop bail through which to suspend a chain.

 Important note - the serpent head is a bit large so charm bails with an inside diameter of 4mm - 5mm or larger will easily slip over the serpent head.